Muis to get new CEO from Jan 1

-Muis is the statutory board that looks after the administration and interests of Singapore's Muslim community.

-Mr Abdul Razak is retiring after 43 years in the public service, the Ministry of Culture, Community and Youth (MCCY) said in a statement on Monday (Dec 3).
+Mr Abdul Razak is retiring after 43 years in the public service, the Ministry of Culture, Community and Youth said yesterday.

-In a separate statement on Monday, Muis said Mr Abdul Razak has prepared his team for the leadership transition.
+In its statement yesterday, Muis said Mr Abdul Razak has prepared his team for the leadership transition.

 Said Mr Abdul Razak: "Over the years, Muis has stabilised and strengthened its processes and programmes, and established strong relationships with its partners, stakeholders and the community.